hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 potentially invalid.
 ```

-Here we can see the `plan` reports it will do three create/destroy updates
+Here we can see the `plan` reports it will ignore two allocations and do one
-which stops the old tasks and starts the new tasks because we have changed the
+create/destroy update which stops the old allocation and starts the new
-version of redis to run.
-We also see that the update will happen with a rolling
+allocation because we have changed the version of redis to run.

-update.
-This is because our example job is configured to do a rolling update
-via the `stagger` attribute, doing a single update every 10 seconds.
+The reason the plan only reports a single change to occur is because the job
+file has an `update` stanza that tells Nomad to perform rolling updates when the
+job changes at a rate of `max_parallel`, which is set to 1 in the example file.

-Once ready, use `run` to push the updated specification now:
+Once ready, use `run` to push the updated specification:

 ```
 $ nomad run example.nomad
-==> Monitoring evaluation "4c8c1bc7"
+==> Monitoring evaluation "02161762"
     Evaluation triggered by job "example"
-    Allocation "8ace140d" created: node "2cfe061e", group "cache" Allocation "8af5330a" created: node "2cfe061e", group "cache" Allocation "df50c3ae" created: node "2cfe061e", group "cache" Evaluation within deployment: "ec46fb3b"
+    Evaluation within deployment: "429f8160"
-    Allocation "8af5330a" status changed: "pending" -> "running" Allocation "df50c3ae" status changed: "pending" -> "running" Allocation "8ace140d" status changed: "pending" -> "running" Evaluation status changed: "pending" -> "complete" ==> Evaluation "4c8c1bc7" finished with status "complete"
+    Allocation "de4e3f7a" created: node "6c027e58", group "cache" Evaluation status changed: "pending" -> "complete" ==> Evaluation "02161762" finished with status "complete"
 ```

+After running, the rolling upgrade can be followed by running `nomad status` and
+watching the deployed count.

-We can see that Nomad handled the update in three phases, only updating a single task
+We can see that Nomad handled the update in three phases, only updating a single
+allocation in each phase and waiting for it to be healthy for `min_healthy_time`
-group in each phase.
-The update strategy can be configured, but rolling updates makes
+of 10 seconds before moving on to the next.
+The update strategy can be
-it easy to upgrade an application at large scale.
+configured, but rolling updates makes it easy to upgrade an application at large
+scale.

 ## Stopping a Job